Zilliqa/scilla/BENCH.md

 parameters means that we want to compare `base` with the current state of the repository.

+Note that you should commit your changes or stash them before running the benchmark suite because it need to checkout the `base` commit/branch.

 When running on CI the `compare` parameter defaults to the `TRAVIS_COMMIT** environment variable which points to the commit that the current build is testing.